munhyunsu/SalmonRunTweetbot/README.md

 - set Twitter API to tweet\_key.py
 - download stage and weapon images to images/
   - only use higher 256px images, if not you get error
-- downdload font.ttf to fonts/
+- download font.ttf to fonts/
-  - need english and japenese font
+  - need English and Japanese font

 # Created by(Main contributor)
 - lapiren